 Companies that have already invested in the Microsoft Technology Stack can easily set up this tool to simplify the process of ETL.
 The complete Microsoft platform is accessible and any new user can use the tool up to its full power.

 Microsoft Azure can be a very good Warehousing Tool if organizations already use SQL Server and SQL Database as Azure SQL DW is built from the same technologies as them.

 Similarly, companies that store data on both Azure Blob Storage and Hadoop & organizations that store data on Azure Blob Storage and HDFS will find Azure SQL DW a very easy tool because its polybase service allows users to blend the relational data stored in Azure with the non-relational data stored on Hadoop.

 The Azure SQL DW is built on Microsoft Azure’s Cloud Computing platform which is easy to use and offers the full power of the Microsoft platform.
 It is also very flexible for users to scale the performance of their virtual machines and also add additional machines that add to the computation power of the warehouse.

 Like Google BigQuery, Microsoft Azure also bills the computation and the storage separately for Azure SQL DW.
 The amount of DWUs is measured in terms of horsepower for computation which is the opposite of Amazon Redshift, where the hardware architecture is known to the user.

 Storage is billed according to the same rate as Azure Premium Storage.
-Microsoft uses a pricing calculator on their website to help users estimate the total cost for both the computing and storage costs.
+Microsoft uses a pricing calculator on its website to help users estimate the total cost for both computing and storage costs.
 The pricing also depends on the Region, Currency, and Time.
 A sample of the costs for each DWU in the US East region on an hourly basis is shown below: